 Faye Wilson BSc (Hons), MSc, MBACP

-I am a fully qualifed counsellor, and a registered member of the British Association of Counselling & Psychotherapy (BACP).
+I am a fully qualifed counsellor, and a registered member of the British Association for Counselling & Psychotherapy (BACP).
 The BACP is one of the UK's biggest counselling organisation, and I use their ethical framework and standards to guide my practice.
 I am insured, and I have an up to date DBS Certificate.

 I have my office in an elegant, old manor house in Hallow, 3 miles from Worcester city centre.
 The house and grounds are beautiful, and it is a great place for therapy to take place.